 AKS access to Azure

-There are two ways to manage AKS to Azure access through Azure Active Directory (Azure AD): service principals or managed identities for Azure resources.
+There are two ways to manage AKS to Azure access through Microsoft Entra ID: service principals or managed identities for Azure resources.

 Of the two ways, managed identities is recommended.
 With service principals, you are responsible for managing and rotating secrets, either manually or programmatically.
-With managed identities, Azure AD manages and performs the authentication and timely rotation of secrets for you.
+With managed identities, Microsoft Entra ID manages and performs the authentication and timely rotation of secrets for you.

-It's recommended that managed identities is enabled so that the cluster can interact with external Azure resources through Azure AD.
+It's recommended that managed identities is enabled so that the cluster can interact with external Azure resources through Microsoft Entra ID.
 You can enable this setting only during cluster creation.
-Even if Azure AD isn't used immediately, you can incorporate it later.
+Even if Microsoft Entra ID isn't used immediately, you can incorporate it later.

 By default, there are two primary identities used by the cluster, the cluster identity and the kubelet identity.
 The cluster identity is used by the AKS control plane components to manage cluster resources including ingress load balancers, AKS managed public IPs, etc. The kubelet identity is used to authenticate with Azure Container Registry (ACR).
 Some add-ons also support authentication using a managed identity.